Planarly branched rough paths and rough differential equations on homogeneous spaces: Abstract

 \section{Abstract}

-The central aim of this work is to understand rough differential equations on homogeneous spaces.
-We focus on the formal approach, by giving an explicit expansion of the solution at each point of the real line in terms of decorated planar forests.
-For this we develop the notion of planarly branched rough paths, following M.~Gubinelli's branched rough paths.
-The definition is similar to the one in the flat case, the main difference being the replacement of the Butcher--Connes--Kreimer Hopf algebra of non-planar rooted forests by the Munthe-Kaas--Wright Hopf algebra of planar rooted forests.
-We show how the latter permits to handle rough differential equations on homogeneous spaces using planarly branched rough paths, the same way branched rough paths are used in the context of rough differential equations on finite-dimensional vector spaces.
-An analogue of T.~Lyons' extension theorem is proven.
-Finally, under analyticity assumptions on the coefficients and when the Hölder index of the driving path is equal to one, we show convergence of the planar forest expansion in a small time interval.
+This work studies rough differential equations (RDEs) on homogeneous spaces.
+We provide an explicit expansion of the solution at each point of the real line using decorated planar forests.
+The notion of planarly branched rough path is developed, following Gubinelli's branched rough paths.
+The main difference being the replacement of the Butcher--Connes--Kreimer Hopf algebra of non-planar rooted trees by the Munthe-Kaas--Wright Hopf algebra of planar rooted forests.
+The latter underlies the extension of Butcher's $B$-series to Lie--Butcher series known in Lie group integration theory.
+Planarly branched rough paths admit the study of RDEs on homogeneous spaces, the same way Gubinelli's branched rough paths are used for RDEs on finite-dimensional vector spaces.
+An analogue of Lyons' extension theorem is proven.
+Under analyticity assumptions on the coefficients and when the H\"older index of the driving path is one, we show convergence of the planar forest expansion in a small time interval.